Welcome to Cornwall Historic Churches Trust

 Grants

 We offer grants, primarily for fabric repairs, to Cornish churches of all denominations which are used as places of worship.
 Unfortunately we cannot help closed churches or chapels.
-In February we launched Grants for a Hostile Climate: Maintenance and Kickstart Scheme 2023.
+In February 2023 we launched Grants for a Hostile Climate: Maintenance and Kickstart Scheme which will continue into 2024.
 Jill Hore from Par PCC writes "We do hope that other churches seize the opportunity to apply, as – like us in Par – the church congregation no longer feels safe climbing on long ladders in order to clear gutters as part of the routine maintenance each year."

 Read more here.